nhado401/nhado401.github.io/index.md

 Hi there!
 My name is Nha Do and I am currently a student in the Department of Electrical and Computer Engineering at UCLA.

-I am interested in Digital Signal Processing, Machine Learning, Deep Learning, Data Analysis and their applications in Speech Recognition and Computer Vision.
+I am interested in Digital Signal Processing, Machine Learning, Deep Learning, Data Analysis and their applications in Image Classification and Pattern Recognition.

-My current project is to build a deep learning model for Plant Pathology to accurately classify a given image into different diseased category or a healthy leaf.
+My current project is to expand the Convolutional Neural Networks (CNN) and deploy it on STM32 Nucleo H7 microntroncoller (which has only 1MB memory constraint) for detecting and classifying given input images into different diseased category.

 In summer 2021, I worked as an Undergraduate Research Assistant at the Speech Processing and Auditory Perception Laboratory under the supervision of Professor Abeer Alwan and mentored by Ph.D student Alexander Johnson, focusing on training End-to-end model using Automatic Speech Recognition (ASR) with Transformer.